How to identify your ideal target group

 Benefits of a buyer persona

 Personal relations with your customers are important.
 Instead of addressing all travellers worldwide, you will see more results when you specifically target your buyer persona(s).
 Basically, your buyer persona is a blueprint of your ideal customer, created for your business.
-They are an essential tool for tour operators to attract, engage and convert customers.
+They are an essential tool for tour operators and travel agencies to attract, engage and convert customers.

 Buyer persona’s support you to identify the needs, interests and challenges of your target group.
 By pinpointing these characteristics, you can choose the most relevant and effective promotion channels and networks.
 Most importantly, when you know what they are interested in reading, it provides you with the opportunity to post content on specific times and topics for maximum engagement.